Azure Power Global Limited Investors: Class action lawsuit filed on behalf of investors; the Portnoy Law Firm

 Investors can contact the law firm at no cost to learn more about recovering their losses

 LOS ANGELES, Sept.
-01, 2022 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Azure Power Global Limited (“Azure” or the “Company”) (NASDAQ: AZRE) investors that a class action has been filed on behalf of investors.
+07, 2022 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Azure Power Global Limited (“Azure” or the “Company”) (NYSE: AZRE) investors that a class action has been filed on behalf of investors.
 Azure investors that lost money on their investment are encouraged to contact Lesley Portnoy, Esq.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors’ options for pursuing claims to recover their losses.